verbb/knock-knock/README.md

 ## Configuration

-Create an `knock-knock.php` file under your `/config` directory with the following options available to you.
+Create a `knock-knock.php` file under your `/config` directory with the following options available to you.
 You can also use multi-environment options to change these per environment.

 ```php
 <?php